fdietz/team_dashboard/README.markdown

     bundle install

-Create a database.yml from the example config:
+Create a database.yml from the example config (using MySQL):

     cp config/database.example.yml config/database.yml